Botanical Name: Filipendula ulmaria.

 The plant is native to Europe and West Asia.
 Later, the medicinal plant has been introduced and cultivated in North America.

 Plant Description: Meadowsweet is a perennial herbaceous plant.
 The stems are erect, grooved, and reddish to purple in color.

 The stems grow up to one to two meters in height.
 The leaves are pinnately compound with serrate leaflets – usually three to five-lobed.

 The leaflets are dark green in color on the adaxial side and whitish on the abaxial side.

 The flowers are arranged on a cymose inflorescence, which is beautiful, delicate, and creamy-white in color.
-The flowers have very sweet and strong smell.
+The flowers have a very sweet and strong smell.

 Plant Parts Used: Whole plant; however, the commonly used plant parts are fresh leaves, dried leaves, flowers, and roots.

 Therapeutic Uses, Benefits and Claims of Meadowsweet

-Filipendula ulmaria is believed to have various medicinal properties such as anti-inflammatory, antiseptic, diaphoretic diuretic, hemostatic, sanative, stomachic, and tonic.
+Filipendula ulmaria is believed to have various medicinal properties such as an anti-inflammatory, antiseptic, diaphoretic diuretic, hemostatic, sanative, stomachic, and tonic.

 The fresh root is frequently utilized in a small amount in many homeopathic preparations for various ailments.
 The active ingredients present in this medicinal plant are essential oils, flavonoids, phenolic glycosides, salicylic acid, and tannins.

 Meadowsweet was one of the three holiest medicinal herbs of the Druids.
-The flowering twigs and leaves are used various medical preparations.
+The flowering twigs and leaves are used in various medicinal preparations.

-The plant parts can be dried and store for future use.
+The plant parts can be dried and stored for future use.
 The inflorescence consists of salicylic acid, which is used in the synthesis of the drug aspirin.

 Meadowsweet seems to be an effective stomachic, which is used in the treatment of gastritis, heartburn, hyperacidity, and peptic ulcers; for such ailments, this medicinal herb is one of the most powerful traditionally used herbal remedies.